Are you vulnerable to union organizing?

 From large corporations, to political campaigns, to sellers on etsy… innovative businesses leaders and marketing professionals have quickly recognized the utility of social media as a powerful marketing tool to attract consumers and build a positive brand image.
-However, more and more organizations are embracing social media for internal communications as well.
+However, more and more organizations are embracing social media for employees as well.

 Beeline Labs, a marketing strategy firm, recommends the following guidelines for successful implementation of social media applications into an organization’s communication strategies: